chato94/A/README.md

 page construction, which means many more functions still for dynamic features.
 As always, all in due time, of course.

-## Temporary Update
-I have decided to re-factor the directory watcher, and thus will need much updating for the `index.js` file.
-In the mean time, use an old, functioning version of the server.

 ## Summary
 It is the refactored<sup>2</sup> version of **A Server 3.1**, which was coded using Dropbox and a lot of patience.
 Hopefully, this server will simply be a plug and play